Anjalikhot2000/MERN-projects/README.md

+Task1:
+It was aksed to make mobile number authentication application using firebase
-<a href="mern-projects-761x9r4kg-anjalikhot2000s-projects.vercel.app">deployment link of mob-auth-app</a>
+<a href="https://mern-projects-three.vercel.app/">deployment link of mob-auth-app</a>